Testing the advantages of Apple’s ProRAW format

 Apple’s ProRAW solution is to create a hybrid file that actually does include that type of range-specific information.
 ProRAW files are saved in Adobe’s DNG (digital negative) format, which was designed to be a format that any photo editing software could work with (versus the still-proprietary Raw formats that most camera manufacturers roll with).
 It’s important to point out that ProRAW is available only on the iPhone 12 Pro, iPhone 12 Pro Max, iPhone 13 Pro, and iPhone 13 Pro Max models

 To incorporate the image fusion information, Apple worked with Adobe to add ProRAW-specific data to the DNG specification.
-If an editing app understands that additional information, the image appears as it does when you open it on the iPhone, with editing control over those characteristics.
+If an editing app understands that additional information, the image appears as it does when you it on the iPhone, with editing control over those characteristics.
 If an app has not been updated to recognize the revised spec, the ProRAW data is ignored and the photo opens as just another Raw image, interpreting only the bare sensor data.

 So how can we take advantage of this?